A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Muhammad Ali

-Muhammad Ali famously visited in 1971, as did actors and sports people of the era, such as Ray Winston, Clive Lloyd, and Alex Higgins.
+Muhammad Ali famously visited in 1971, as did actors and sportspeople of the era, such as Ray Winston, Clive Lloyd, and Alex Higgins.
 Factory boss Tony Wilson had his stag do here.
 He later poached DJ Hewan Clarke for his new club, The Hacienda.
-It was even rumored that Bob Marley visited around the time of his performance at Stretford’s Hardrock in 1972.
+It was even rumoured that Bob Marley visited around the time of his performance at Stretford’s Hardrock in 1972.

 Regulars at The Reno, Moss Side.